MassVentures

 Grant in 2020

-Analog Photonics is an electronic company focused on the development of photonics integrated circuits and high-performance silicon products.
-The firm specializes in creating technologies for LiDAR and optical communications, aimed at facilitating high-speed communications.
-By utilizing a combination of silicon and silicon nitride as core waveguide layers, Analog Photonics designs application-specific integrated circuits that serve various sectors, including automotive, industrial, and defense.
-This innovative approach enables these industries to access advanced photonic components essential for modern applications.
+Analog Photonics is an electronic company focused on the development of advanced photonics integrated circuits and high-performance silicon products.
+It specializes in creating LiDAR and optical communications technologies that facilitate high-speed communication.
+By leveraging a combination of silicon and silicon nitride as core waveguide layers, Analog Photonics produces application-specific integrated circuits tailored for a variety of sectors, including automotive, industrial, and defense.
+The company aims to provide innovative photonic components that meet the demands of modern technological applications.

 Pison